-How to Secure Android & iOS Apps in CircleCI pipelines
+How to Secure Android & iOS Apps in CircleCI Pipelines

-Last updated July 19, 2023 by Appdome
+Last updated November 15, 2023 by Appdome

-The purpose of Appdome’s Build-2Secure Org for CircleCI is to streamline and accelerate cyber and anti-fraud delivery in CI/CD pipelines.
-To do this, the Build-2Secure Orb for CircleCI automates three important steps in delivering more secure mobile applications to your users fast: (1) building the selected app-level protections into mobile apps, (2) code signing the Appdome-protected mobile app, and (3) certifying the defenses inside each Appdome-protected mobile app.
-The Appdome Build-2Secure Orb for CircleCI is used to deliver Certifed Secure™ mobile app security, anti-fraud, anti-malware, mobile anti-bot, and other cyber defense updates in mobile apps on Appdome’s Cyber Defense Automation Platform.
+The Appdome Build-2Secure Orb for CircleCI delivers Certified Secure™ mobile app security, anti-fraud, anti-malware, mobile anti-bot, and other cyber defense updates in mobile apps on Appdome’s Cyber Defense Automation Platform.
 Use this Orb for CircleCI as a stand-alone DevSecOps integration or in combination with other DevSecOps integrations in your CI/CD pipeline.

 For more general information on this Orb, see Orb Authoring Process on the CircleCI website.

 Here are the step-by-step instructions on using the Appdome Build-2Secure Orb for CircleCI.
-Enjoy!

-Prerequisites to Appdome’s Orb for CircleCI
+Prerequisites for using Appdome’s Orb for CircleCI

 Step 1: Installing the Build-2Secure Orb for CircleCI